arthurwyatt/ifTree/README.md

         start: "anyNode"                        // Starting node - defaults to "Start" }

-it is also recommened you take a look at the source of [the examples](http://localhost/ifTree/examples/index.html) to see it's various features in action.
+it is also recommened you take a look at the source of [the examples](http://localhost/ifTree/examples/index.html) to see various features in action.

 ### License
 IfTree is licensed under the [MIT license](http://opensource.org/licenses/MIT).